docker-mailserver/docker-mailserver/README.md

     docker run --rm \
       -v "$(pwd)/config":/tmp/docker-mailserver \
       -ti tvial/docker-mailserver:v2 generate-dkim-config

+Don't forget to mount `config/opendkim/` to `/tmp/docker-mailserver/opendkim/` in order to use it.

 Now the keys are generated, you can configure your DNS server by just pasting the content of `config/opedkim/keys/domain.tld/mail.txt` in your `domain.tld.hosts` zone.